junxit/us-congress-bills-113/metadata.md

 - 2014-12-04 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S6356)
 - 2014-12-04 — Senate Committee on Rules and Administration discharged by Unanimous Consent. (consideration: CR S6356)
 - 2014-12-04 — Senate Committee on Rules and Administration discharged by Unanimous Consent.(consideration: CR S6356)
+- 2014-12-08 — Message on Senate action sent to the House.
+- 2014-12-08 — Received in the House.
+- 2014-12-08 — Referred to the House Committee on House Administration.